Overview

 Create a new folder under Use lowercase, hyphens for spaces (e.g.,

-plugins/ with a descriptive name:meeting-summarizer, crm-sync, daily-journal).Add Your App Code
+plugins/ with a descriptive name:meeting-summarizer, crm-sync, daily-journal).3

 Structure your app with these files at minimum: